Kendra Wilkinson Apologizes to Hank Baskett: I Was the Reason Your Football Career Ended

 The Kendra on Top celeb tweeted Baskett blamed her for ending his time in the NFL on Tuesday.

-"I was 24 when i got married," Wilkinson continued.
+"I was 24 when I got married," Wilkinson continued.
 "Now I'm 33.
-I made a lot of mistakes through those young years and Im sorry for making u feel the way
+I made a lot of mistakes through those young years and Im sorry for making u feel the way I did."

 She then added, "All I ever wanted was family because I never had a solid one but me being immature was the reason I couldn't give u more."